TeamPandory/pandory500/README.md

 Copy the `Pandory` and `THEA500` folders to a FAT32-formatted USB stick.
 You can use the program [Rufus](https://rufus.ie/downloads/) to perform the formatting.
 If you already have a `THEA500` folder, such as one from the fantastic [Aminimiga](https://www.aminimiga.com/) project, you don't need to copy ours.
 To uninstall, just delete the `Pandory` folder.

+**IMPORTANT:** One user experienced audio stutter when the A500 is set to 50hz.
+Set it to 60hz, or do a settings-reset if you experience audio problems.
+We will try to automate changing the frequency in the next release.

 ## USAGE